 - Group 3: (7)

 In both cases, we form 3 groups, and this is the minimum number of groups that can be formed.
-There's no way to form fewer than 3 groups given the maxSpread
+There’s no way to form fewer than 3 groups given the MaxSpread Condition.

-- Sorting Skill Levels: Start by sorting students' skill levels from smallest to largest.
-This ensures that when traversing students, we only need to focus on skill differences between neighboring students.
+Sort skill levels: First sort students’ skill levels from small to large.
+This ensures that when we iterate through students, we only need to pay attention to the skill differences of adjacent students.

-- Greedy strategy grouping: traverse the sorted list of students and try to place each student into the current group until the maximum skill difference in the current group exceeds maxSpread.
-If it exceeds, start a new group.
+Greedy strategy grouping: Traverse the sorted list of students and try to put each student into the current group until the maximum skill difference within the current group exceeds maxSpread.
+If exceeded, start a new set.

 2. Linked List Creation